felipedbene/card_generator/README.md

 3. The generated card will be saved in the `output` directory with a filename based on the card title.

-## Expected Results

-After running the script, you should find a new card file in the `output` directory.
-The card will be customized based on the inputs you provided.

 ## Contributing

 1. Fork the repository.